j-bellavance/SwitchPack/README.md

 # SwitchPack
 A complete switch toolbox

-With 17 example sketches and a complete Tutorial.
+With 19 example sketches and a complete Tutorial (tutoriel en français également).

 All switches are debounced and protected against EMF interferences by the lightning fast EdgeDebouncer algorithm.